 Mandatory collection of customer/visitor contact details to support Test and Protect

-This is no longer voluntary for hospitality settings – Customer detail collection guidance has been updated on specific actions, and businesses should review their arrangements to ensure they are compliant.
+Customer detail collection guidance has been updated on specific actions, and businesses should review their arrangements to ensure they are compliant.
 Note that each customer is now required to give details.
 The check-in Scotland app will help manage this requirement.